dbosoft/SAPHub/README.md

 **Quickstart:**
 To run this application from Visual Studio first configure the SAP connection settings in your user secrets ([see below](#sap-connection)) on project **SAPHub.Server**.
-Then start **SAPHub.Server** project- a browser should be opened automatically on http://localhost:62089 where you can see the UI.
+Then start **SAPHub.Server** project - a browser should be opened automatically on http://localhost:5000 where you can see the UI.
+For swagger UI open http://localhost:5000/api/swagger.

 &nbsp;